AlexandreDecan/sismic/docs/properties.rst

 If a property statechart reaches a final state during its execution, then the property is considered as not satisfied, and a :py:class:`~sismic.exceptions.PropertyStatechartError` is raised.
-This exception provides access to the interpreter that executed the property, the active configuration of statechart being executed, the latest executed :py:class:`~sismic.model.MacroStep` and the current context of the interpreter.
+This exception provides access to the interpreter that executed the property, the active configuration of statechart being executed, the latest executed :py:class:`~sismic.interpreter.MacroStep` and the current context of the interpreter.

 Examples